UVicLibrary/UVicSpotlight/README.md

 You have a few choices:
 1. Run a Docker container (recommended).
 See the instructions below for starting one up.
 2. Install Solr locally (you'll need to install Java as well).
 3. Use the solr_wrapper gem.
 Open a new tab in Windows Terminal (or other Terminal program), `cd` into the Spotlight directory, and run `solr_wrapper`.
-In our experience, this approach breaks whenever Solr updates/upgrades.
+In our experience, this approach can break when Apache releases a new version of Solr.

 ##### Create a Solr Docker container